facebookarchive/origami/_documentation/index.md

 layout: documentation
 css: /public/css/documentation.css
 weight: -1
+nav:
+  next:
+    label: Layers
+    path: ../basics/Layers
 ---

-Origami is built on Quartz Composer.
+Origami is built on Quartz Composer, a graphics visualization application by Apple.
 This section will give you an introduction to its interface and the building blocks: patches and cables.

 ## Interface